Maksim2498/c-int-fmt/README.md

 ## Documentation

+You can wether use [online live documentation](https://docs.intstr.fominmv.ru) or build it locally.

 To build documentation locally you must have [Doxygen](https://www.doxygen.nl/) installed.

-Go to the project's root folder and run the following command in the terminal:
+When it's installed go to the project's root folder and run the following command in the terminal:

 ```console
 doxygen